roman-milk/roman-milk.github.io/eco-friendly-cleaning.md

+===

- ****** Eco-&quot;Friendly&quot; Cleaning ****** byTx_Tall_Tales© I spent the night, and returned to Mexico the next day, thoroughly exhausted.
+I spent the night, and returned to Mexico the next day, thoroughly exhausted.
 I had held onto five grand, for expenses.
 Still managed to leave over $80,000 in the new account.
 I made the drive back home, once again paying cash for everything.

  There was a lot of risk in what I was doing, without that much payoff, but I couldn't help myself.
 I still burned with anger.
 At my wife, the cheating whore, her slut partner, and my ex-best-friend, who'd been banging both of them.